clevett/shadowrun-sixth-world/README.md

 ### Disclaimer

 This project is unfinshed and will likely remain so.
-It was an experiment to place with various design and practices.
+It was an experiment with various design and practices.